Foes of Ali: Gameplay

 The game simulates a wide variety of boxing punches; jabs, hooks, and uppercuts can be thrown (and faked) with either hand.
 Defensive techniques consist of blocking, clinching and leaning.
-Fatigue is not simulated; that is, throwing punches or moving about the ring does not cause a boxer to tire.
+Fatigue is not simulated, which means that throwing punches or moving about the ring does not cause a boxer to tire.
 However, receiving large quantities of punishment does cause a boxer to slow down, both in terms of movement and punching speed.

 Though throwing large volumes of punches does not affect a boxer's punching or movement in any way, it does negatively affect his ability to withstand punches.
 A fighter is significantly easier to knock out if they have already thrown large numbers of punches.

-Although there is the option to turn off TKO based stoppages, this option has no effect.
+Although there is the option to turn off TKO based stoppages, it has no effect.
 If a fighter's face is beaten into enough of a bloody mess, fights will be stopped regardless of whether it is selected or not.
-Regardless of whether the option is turned on or not, the game does not consider other factors when judging whether to stop a fight.
+No matter what the option is set to, the game does not consider other factors when deciding to stop a fight.
 As a result, it is possible for one boxer to pummel another for 15 rounds with no punches being thrown in response.
-Subsequently, unlike in real boxing matches, it is not uncommon to have rounds scored 10-6 or lower.
-By knocking an opponent down around 10 times, it is even possible to win rounds by a 10-0 margin.
+Subsequently, unlike in real boxing matches, it is not uncommon to have rounds scored 10–6 or lower.
+By knocking an opponent down around 10 times, it is even possible to win rounds by a 10–0 margin.

 The boxers in the game reflect characteristics of the real-life fighters who they are based upon.
 For example, Henry Cooper, who had a tendency to get cut easily in real life, receives cuts after taking fewer punches than other fighters.
 Similarly, reflecting the fact that George Chuvalo was renowned for his ability to take punches (he was not once knocked down in his career), it is physically impossible to knock him down in the game (even if the player continuously punches him in the stomach for 15 rounds).